ChiefMonk/CMPG-323-Project-2-37016776/README.md

 * WebAPI management with Microsoft Azure API Management service

 <a name="struc"></a>
-## Visual Studio Project Structure
+## Project Structure and WebAPI Endpoints
 The whole solution, named CMPG323.D37016776.Project2.sln, is created using Visual Studion 2019 community edition.
 The solution only includes a single project, Project2.WebAPI.cproj.
 The project has the following layers and services:
 * Data Access Layer (DAL)
 * Business Logic Layer (BLL)